MilanvanL/MilanvanL.github.io/_talks/94_manchester.md

 - More discussion in parliament of death penalty when NOT available anymore (as punishment).

-[The complete abstract can be found here.](http://genealogiesofknowledge.net/gok2017conference/abstracts/#individual) Our PowerPointPresentation will be available online soon.
+[The complete abstract can be found here.](http://genealogiesofknowledge.net/gok2017conference/abstracts/#individual) The PowerPointPresentation will be available online soon.